mkvlrn/template-node/README.md

 ### `yarn tidy`

 This will run biome in fix mode (only safe fixes) to lint and format the project.
-Directories `./src`, `./test`, and `./script`, along with all "loose" compatible files in the root of the project (js, ts, json, jsonc) will be processed.
+Directories `./src` and `./test`, along with all "loose" compatible files in the root of the project (js, ts, json, jsonc) will be processed.

 ### `yarn typecheck`